vaishnavityra712/vaishnavityra712/README.md

 ### _About Me :) !_
 :octocat:
 :octocat:
-<p>I'm a second year student pursuing my B.E in Computer Science and Engineering in Sathyabama University, Chennai.
+<p>I'm a undergrad student pursuing my B.E in Computer Science and Engineering in Sathyabama University, Chennai.
 Exploring through Computer Science domains, currently gaining interest in Web Development.
 I'm a very quick grasper and love to help others and a great team worker :).
 Have experience in working with Django and Flask frame work and getting into the JavaScript lane.</p>

 <hr>